Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 To establish some context, my test setup and assumtions are as follows.

-I'm using a Thinkpad T480 and an Ouster OS1-16.
-They are hard-wired directly over Ethernet (no wifi, no switches, etc.) The specs on my laptop are outlined in the figure below.
+I'm using a Thinkpad T480 running Ubuntu 18.04 LTS with the 5.3.x low latency Linux kernel.
+The hardware is 64-bit Quad core i7 hyperthreaded @ 1.9 GHz (8 virtual cores), 32 GB of RAM, NVIDIA GeForce MX150/PCIe/SSE2 discrete GPU, 1 TB SSD.
+The LiDAR under test is an Ouster OS1-16.
+The computer and LiDAR are hard-wired directly over Gig Ethernet (no wifi, no switches, etc.) The specs on my laptop are outlined in the figure below.
 In my setup, my computer is at `192.168.0.92` and the LiDAR is at `192.168.0.254`.

 <div style="text-align:center">